katahiromz/XWordGiver/README.md

 ### If you want to create everything manually:

-1. First, please choose the "policies" and a "dictionary".
+1. First, please choose some "policy" and a "dictionary".
 2. Repeat typing the arrow keys, spacebar, and letters.
 3. Once all the cells are filled, select "Find a solution (without adding blocks)" from the "Solution" menu.